slac-epics/ycpswasyn/README.autoPVGeneration.md

 <PORT_NAME> is the port name passed to YCPSWASYNConfig(). <PREFIX> is the record prefix
 passed to YCPSWASYNConfig() (`_` separator is omitted if PREFIX is empty).

+By default, these files are created on the /tmp directory.
+But this location can be changed using the function **YCPSWASYNSetDebugFilePath**.
+See **README.configureDriver.md** for more information.

 ## Record types and fields